 Here in New England, our weather is different from say, England, so imagine coming to this wild, untamed land only to experience the Great Storm of 1635, the earthquakes of 1638 and 1663, the Great Snow of 1717, the Dark Day of 1780, the Snow Hurricane of 1804, the Year Without a Summer (1816), the Great Blizzard of 1888, the September Surprise hurricane of 1938, or the Blizzard of 1978.

-To find out what our ancestors experienced, read Sidney Perley’s Historic Storms of New England (Salem, MA: Salem Press, 1891).
+To find out what our ancestors experienced, read Sidney Perley’s Historic Storms of New England (1891).
 Like many books of this era, the subtitle encapsulates the plot quite nicely: “Its gales, hurricanes, tornadoes, showers with thunder and lightning, great snow storms, rains freshets, floods, droughts, cold winters, hot summers, avalanches, earthquakes, dark days, comets, Aurora-Borealis, phonomena in the heavens, wrecks along the coast—with incidents and anecdotes, amusing and pathetic.”

-Were any of your ancestors in Massachusetts during any of these catastrophic weather events?
+Did your ancestors experience any of these catastrophic weather events?
 Put together a timeline to find out.

 Predicting the Weather